leah-massey/CV/README.md

 #### Logic and Creativity
 I have both a mathematical and a design background.
-Being able to utilise both logic and creativity allows me to consistently make valuable contributions and to regularly see opportunity where others might not.
+Being able to utilise both logic and creativity allows me to consistently make valuable contributions and I love that Software Engineering provides me with an endless opportunity for both.
 My technical and precision-focussed way of working was honed during my training as a bespoke tailor and also during my experiences running production for a clothing company where supply chain management, product development and garment QC were but a few of my responsibilities.

 #### Problem Solving
-Whether it be working out how to put into practise a 'zero waste' policy as Head of Production in the notoriously wasteful clothing industry or creative problem-solving to make the impossible possible during my work as a Private PA, I have developed outside of the box thinking and a determination to make things happen even when all paths seem to point to a dead end.
+Whether it be working out how to put into practise a 'zero waste' policy as Head of Production in the notoriously wasteful clothing industry or creative problem-solving to make the impossible possible during my work as a Private PA to UHNW individuals, I have developed outside of the box thinking and a determination to make things happen even when all paths seem to point to a dead end.

 #### Detail Oriented
-The devil is in the detail and I love nothing better that peeling back the layers and building from scratch - adapting, adjusting and adding to create something that not only fits a brief but is also elegant in its design.
+The devil is in the detail and I love nothing better that peeling back the layers and building from scratch - learning, adapting, adjusting and adding to create something that not only fits a brief but is also elegant in its design.
 Learning to code has so many parallels to my experiences in tailoring - the attention to detail, the need to plan, be curious, practise, experiment and then execute.
 It excites me to explore the craft of coding for all of these reasons.

-#### Apetite for Learning
-I have a natural curiosity and desire to learn which, combined with a discliplined work ethic, has helped me achieve knowledge and skills across multiple disciplines.
-My resourcefulness, people-skills, adaptability and work ethic has allowed me to work and learn from some of the most prestigious creative companies in the world across the fields of fashion, design and film.
-I continually strive for excellence in everthing I do and find great joy in discovering and learning from masters of industry.

 #### Communication
 Communication has been a critical skill in each of my roles to date, including during my time at Makers where daily pair programming was a highlight and an opportunity to learn from and share knowledge with my fellow students.
 In my previous role as Head of Production I was responsible for communicating across an entire team of employees.
-Whether I was liaising with fabric manufacturers in Turkey or managing a design team, I took great pride in my clarity of communication and acted with diplomacy and fairness in all situations.
+Whether I was liaising with fabric manufacturers in Turkey or discussing ideas with our design team, I took great pride in my clarity of communication and ability to see the bigger picture - ultimately resulting in better products, produced more efficiently.
 My high-level EQ skills have meant that I have always maintained excellent relationships with employers and work colleagues.
 I welcome feedback and maintain a growth mindset at all times.

+#### Apetite for Learning
+I have a natural curiosity and desire to learn which, combined with a discliplined work ethic, has helped me achieve knowledge and skills across multiple disciplines.
+My resourcefulness, people-skills, adaptability and work ethic has allowed me to work and learn from some of the most prestigious creative companies in the world across the fields of fashion, design and film.
+I continually strive for excellence in everthing I do and find great joy in discovering and learning from masters of industry.

 <a name="work"></a>